Stone Temple Pilots announce deluxe 25th anniversary “Core” reissue

-The Core reissue will be available as a one-disc remaster, a “deluxe” two-disc collection including rare b-sides, and previous unreleased demos, and a four-CD “super deluxe” edition, which includes the remastered album, the demos and b-sides, live tracks and recordings from STP’s MTV Unplugged performance, and a DVD of music videos and the original album on vinyl.
-There’s also a limited-edition version of the “super deluxe” reissue, which includes a bonus seven-inch “Plush” single.
+The Core reissue will be available as a one-disc remaster, a “deluxe” two-disc collection including rare B-sides and previous unreleased demos, and a four-CD “super deluxe” edition, which includes the remastered album, the demos and B-sides, live tracks and recordings from STP’s MTV Unplugged performance, and a DVD of music videos and the original album on vinyl.
+There’s also a limited-edition version of the “super deluxe” reissue that includes a bonus seven-inch “Plush” single.

 Core introduced the world to Stone Temple Pilots with the singles “Plush,” “Sex Type Thing,” “Wicked Garden” and “Creep.”
 The band released four more albums before they broke up in 2002, and one more, 2010’s Stone Temple Pilots, after reuniting in 2008.